-By the beautiful lakeside of Lake Inawashiro, an elegant Western-style mansion quietly stands in perfect harmony with the surrounding nature.
-This is 'Tenkyo-kaku', built in 1907 by Prince Takehito of Arisugawa, who was moved by the beauty of the Lake Inawashiro scenery and constructed it as a detached villa.
-Later designated as an Important Cultural Property, it is a historical building representing the Inawashiro area.
+On the beautiful shores of Lake Inawashiro, an elegant Western-style mansion quietly stands in perfect harmony with the surrounding nature.
+This is 'Tenkyokaku', built in 1907 as a villa for Prince Arisugawa Yoshihito.
+It is a historic building representing the Inawashiro area, later designated as an important cultural property of the country.

 ■ Breathtaking Renaissance-style design